Home Buyer and Consumer Optimism Hit June Gloom

 The CCI comprises two sub indexes covering income, business and labor; one based on current circumstances and one on short-term, six-month outlooks.

-The Present Situation Index declined to 133.5 from 134.4 in March, while the Expectations Index dropped to 54.4 — the lowest score since October 2011 — from 66.9.
+The Present Situation Index declined to 129.1 from 134.5 in May, while the Expectations Index dropped to 69 from 73.6.
 According to The Conference Board, the Expectations Index falling below 80 typically serves as the canary in the coalmine for a recession.

-“Consumer confidence declined for a fifth consecutive month in April, falling to levels not seen since the onset of the Covid pandemic,” said Stephanie Guichard, senior economist at The Conference Board.
+“Consumer confidence weakened in June, erasing almost half of May’s sharp gains,” said Stephanie Guichard, senior economist at The Conference Board.

 The CCI components